chiguruas1948-cmd/HR-Employee-Attrition-Analysis-Dashboard/README.md

 ##  Project Overview

-This project presents an interactive HR Employee Attrition Analysis Dashboard created using Microsoft Excel.

-The dashboard analyzes employee attrition patterns across different demographic and workplace factors and presents key HR metrics through interactive visualizations and KPI cards.
+This project focuses on developing an interactive HR Employee Attrition Analysis Dashboard using Microsoft Excel to analyze employee attrition and workforce patterns.
+The dashboard transforms raw employee data into meaningful HR insights using Pivot Tables, Pivot Charts, KPI Cards, and interactive Slicers.
+It provides a clear view of employee demographics and workplace factors such as department, job role, age group, gender, overtime, and job satisfaction.
+The dashboard allows users to dynamically filter and explore the data, making it easier to identify patterns and understand factors associated with employee attrition.
+Overall, the project demonstrates how Excel can be effectively used for HR analytics, data visualization, and data-driven decision-making.

 #  Business Problem